Qlik Sense Connector | OpenMetadata Integration Guide

 #### Metadata Ingestion Options

-* **Name**: This field refers to the name of ingestion pipeline, you can customize the name or use the generated name.
+* **Name**: This field is the name of the ingestion pipeline.
+Customize it or use the generated name.

-* **Dashboard Filter Pattern (Optional)**: Use it to control whether to include dashboard as part of metadata ingestion.
+* **Dashboard Filter Pattern (Optional)**: Use it to control whether to include dashboards as part of metadata ingestion.

-* **Include**: Explicitly include dashboards by adding a list of comma-separated regular expressions to the 'Include' field.
+* **Include**: Explicitly include dashboards by adding comma-separated regular expressions to the 'Include' field.
 OpenMetadata will include all dashboards with names matching one or more of the supplied regular expressions.
 All other dashboards will be excluded.

-* **Exclude**: Explicitly exclude dashboards by adding a list of comma-separated regular expressions to the 'Exclude' field.
+* **Exclude**: Explicitly exclude dashboards by adding comma-separated regular expressions to the 'Exclude' field.
 OpenMetadata will exclude all dashboards with names matching one or more of the supplied regular expressions.
 All other dashboards will be included.

 <Tip>